This post may contains affiliate links, which means I receive a small commission at no cost to you. Please read the full disclosure here.

 If this is something you have always wanted to learn how to do, go here for a terrific Start Canning course.
 Plus for my readers, use the code BLISSREADERS for 50% off.

-This past year to celebrate our 10 year anniversary, I was struggling with really cool ideas.
+To celebrate our 10 year anniversary, I was struggling with really cool ideas.
 I was feeling like the awful wife.
 What could I do to celebrate such a wonderful occasion?

 So, I created a personalized playlist of all our wedding songs.
 When my hubby got home, music was playing in the background (which if you know me is totally common).
 Then, he realized that this was a special playlist just for us.
 To top it off, I picked up an ice cream cake from where we got our wedding cakes.
 Yes, you read that right – we celebrated with ice cream!